 - albumin levels in the blood (albumin is a protein made by the liver)

 - how quickly the blood clots (prothrombin time)

-- if fluid has collected in the abdomen (ascites)
+- if there is fluid in the abdomen (ascites)

 Each one is given a number score, and based on that score, people fall into 1 of 3 classes: